jnear/cs211-data-privacy/index.md

 *Please* do not change the name of the .ipynb file.
 This makes the grading process more difficult.

-Please let me know if you have any questions about the submission process, or trouble with Gradescope.
+Please let me know if you have any questions about the submission process.

 ### Late Work